GET OUT THE VOTE

 You can register to vote anytime through 8 pm on Election Day, but it’s easier if you do it at least fifteen days before Election Day.

-Prior to February 25, 2020, you can register for the March 10 presidential primary any of these ways: online, in person at any Secretary of State branch office; at your city/township clerk’s office or your county clerk’s office; through a registration drive; or by mail with this form.
+Prior to July 21, 2020, you can register for the August 4 primary any of these ways: online, in person at any Secretary of State branch office; at your city/township clerk’s office or your county clerk’s office; through a registration drive; or by mail with this form.

 Online registration is only available if you have a Michigan driver’s license or state ID.
 You do not need a Michigan driver’s license or state ID to register the other ways.

-From February 25, 2020 through 8 pm on March 10, 2020, you can register for the presidential primary in person at your city/township clerk’s office, and you’ll need proof of residency.
+From July 21, 2020 through 8 pm on August 4, 2020, you can register for the primary in person at your city/township clerk’s office, and you’ll need proof of residency.
 Find your city/township clerk’s office and hours here.

 What works for proof of residency?